hdbookie/gcp-mcp/README.md

 }
 ```

-Replace `/path/to/gcp-mcp` with the actual path to your project directory if using source installation.
+Replace `/path/to/your/gcp-mcp` with the actual path to your project directory.

 ### Cursor